• Skip to primary navigation

 February 20, 2025

-An example of a legal notice in a newspaper.
+An example of a legal notice in a print newspaper.

-Thanks to passage of a state law late last year, the town may now publish legal notices in the Lincoln Squirrel without also having to pay for publication in a print newspaper.
+Thanks to passage of a state law late last year, governmental organizations and others may now publish legal notices in the Lincoln Squirrel without also having to pay for publication in a print newspaper.

-State law requires that certain legal notices must be published in a print newspaper, including municipal notices of upcoming public hearings, requests for bids, etc., as well as property foreclosures, notices informing creditors of dissolving corporations, etc. This closes off an important source of potential revenue for digital-only news sites like the Lincoln Squirrel and does a disservice to residents who no longer get their information from hollowed-out legacy news sources.
+State law (MGL Part 1, Title 1, Chapter 4, Sec.
+13) requires that certain legal notices must be published in a print newspaper, including municipal notices of upcoming public hearings, requests for bids, etc., as well as property foreclosures, notices informing creditors of dissolving corporations, etc. This closes off an important source of potential revenue for digital-only news sites like the Lincoln Squirrel and does a disservice to residents who no longer get their information from hollowed-out legacy news sources.

 However, Lincoln is now exempt from the print requirement.
-Go to the Legal Notices tab at the top of every Squirrel web page to see the notices for the last 12 months, including this one from the Lincoln Historical Commission.
+Go to the Legal Notices tab at the top of every Squirrel web page to see the notices for the last 12 months.
 Note that this part of the website is always available to nonsubscribers as well as subscribers.

 This all started with a citizen’s petition that was circulated by the Lincoln Squirrel and approved by residents at Town Meeting in March 2024.
 The Select Board subsequently sent a home rule petition to the state legislature, which approved House bill H.4664 (sponsored by Assistant House Minority Leader Alice Peisch and Carmine Gentile, and Assistant Senate Majority Leader Mike Barrett of Lexington) late last year.
 It was signed by Gov. Healey in January 2025 — an unexpectedly swift process.
 In the same session, similar bills for Arlington, Bedford, and Franklin were approved (learn more here).
 Many thanks to our state legislators, town officials and residents for their support!